 Mindfully drawing is an active meditation.
 It keeps my hands busy but it brings a calm mind.
 That is because when I draw, I open my eye and my inward eye.
 My eyes study the objects and my emerging drawing.
 I am never hurried.
 Ask me anything during my blissful moments of mindfully drawing and you will get a peaceful and kind answer.
 My inward eye slowly opens when I am drawing mindfully.
 I observe the feelings that pass by like clouds and try not to get hooked on those clouds but let them pass by.
 I observe thoughts that try to occupy my mind and try to detach myself from them.
 I take some deep breaths and feel where there is any stress in my body.
 Often by just noticing stiff shoulders or by taking a few deep breaths, stress releases.

 Then, after a while, when the meditation deepens, I notice I get flash-backs of dreams.
-Sometimes wholesome and caring thoughts come to my mind, comparable to a wizened granny telling me not to worry and to practise trust.
+Sometimes wholesome and caring thoughts come to my mind, comparable to a wizened granny telling me not to worry.
 Sometimes mindfully drawing feels like a prayer when feelings of gratitude arises.
 It makes me happy.
 Not overly joyfully or crazy, playfully happy, just calm and content, even when the actual drawing doesn’t turn out to be what I previously had in mind.
 Mindfully drawing to me is calmly drawing and becoming focused and happy.

 Paula’s art portfolio at Instagram